ConnorAtherton/js-structures/ideas.md

 - [ ] First non-repeated character in string
 - [x] palindromes
 - [x] anagrams
-  - If, after jumbling, all characters in a string were used.
 - [ ] longest words in a string
 - [x] reverse a string (iterative, recursive)
 - [ ] reading complexity (Using wikipedia formulas on string complexity)